 Membership

 Membership.
 There will be only one voting class of Members in the Corporation within the meaning of Section 5056 of the California Nonprofit Corporation Law, and such Members will be known as “Promoter Members.”
 Promoter Members of the Corporation will be those entities listed on the Promoter Membership List maintained by the Corporation.
-Other classes of participants in the Corporation may be referred to as “Members”, “Adopters”, “Supporters” or by any other designation given to them by the Board (and collectively, together with “Promoter Members” referred to in these Bylaws as “Members”); however no class of Members other than Promoter Members will be considered "statutory members" within the meaning of Section 5056 or any other applicable section of the California Nonprofit Corporation Law.
+Other classes of participants (which may be entities and/or individuals, as determined by the Board) in the Corporation may be referred to as “Members” or by any other designation given to them by the Board (and collectively, together with “Promoter Members” referred to in these Bylaws as “Members”); however no class of Members other than Promoter Members will be considered "statutory members" within the meaning of Section 5056 or any other applicable section of the California Nonprofit Corporation Law.
 Any Member, including a Promoter Member, will automatically cease to be a Member upon the occurrence of an event set forth in Section 2.8.
-Members will have the rights and privileges specifically given to them by the resolutions adopted by the Board, and will be subject to any conditions imposed thereon by the Board.
+Members will have the rights and privileges set forth in any membership policies adopted by the Board, and will be subject to any conditions (including any applicable fees) imposed thereon by the Board.
 Non-statutory members will not be entitled to any voting rights with respect to the business or proceedings of the Corporation, including without limitation, any matters relating to the adoption of a deliverable or any other matters presented to the Corporation and/or the Promoter Members for voting or election.

-Membership Agreement.
-All Members will be required to execute a Membership Agreement.
+Membership Application & Agreement.
+All Members will be required to apply for membership, and must be approved by the Board.
+The Board shall have the right to refuse membership to any organization or individual in its reasonable discretion, including if it determines that the membership would be detrimental to the Corporation or a violation of applicable law.
+Upon approval by the Board, Members must execute a Membership Agreement to become effective Members of the Corporation.

 Intellectual Property Policies.
 Members will be subject to intellectual property rights policies, as adopted by the Board and amended from time to time.
-[The intellectual property rights policy may cover multiple different areas of intellectual property rights, including but not limited to copyrights and licensing terms for software, marketing assets and written materials, trademarks, and fair use.]
+The intellectual property rights policy may cover multiple different areas of intellectual property rights, including but not limited to copyrights and licensing terms for software, marketing assets and written materials, trademarks, and fair use.

 Operational Policies.
 Members will abide by reasonable operational policies, including a Code of Conduct, as adopted by the Board and amended from time to time.